OpenCloudOps/k8s-demo/README.md

 * **Kind**: A deployment.
 * **Selector**: Pods matching the selector will be taken under the management of this deployment.
-* R**eplicas** is a property of the deployments Spec object that defines how many pods we want to run.
+* **Replicas** is a property of the deployments Spec object that defines how many pods we want to run.
 So only 2.
 * **Type** specifies the strategy used in this deployment when moving from the current version to the next.
 The strategy RollingUpdate ensures Zero Downtime deployments.
 * **MaxUnavailable** is a property of the RollingUpdate object that specifies the maximum unavailable pods allowed (compared to the desired state) when doing a rolling update.
 For our deployment which has 2 replicas this means that after terminating one Pod, we would still have one pod running, this way keeping our application accessible.
 * **MaxSurge** is another property of the RollingUpdate object that defines the maximum amount of pods added to a deployment (compared to the desired state).
 For our deployment, this means that when moving to a new version we can add one pod, which adds up to 3 pods at the same time.